eric-ai-lab/MiniGPT-5/README.md

                         --gpus 0
 ```

-If you're using MiniGPT-5 in your research or applications, please cite using this BibTeX:
+## If you find MiniGPT-5 useful in your research or applications, please cite as below:
 ```bibtex
 @misc{zheng2023minigpt5,
       title={MiniGPT-5: Interleaved Vision-and-Language Generation via Generative Vokens},